peterzieba/5Vpld/README.md

 * The ATF1500 is not covered because it is a more expensive part and does not support JTAG programming.
 It is fundamentally different from the ATF1502, ATF1504, and ATF1508
 * The ATF750 and ATF2500 are also not covered for similar reasons.
 Other chips are almost certainly a better choice.
 * We only consider true 5V parts (not merely parts with 5V tolerant inputs, of which there are many more).
   * 3.3V parts cannot supply the minimum of 3.6V to drive the input of a 5V CMOS part high, so 5V tolerant parts are not enough in many cases.
+Even the parts covered here may not necessarily be capable of the required VoH as they voltage drops off quickly under load[^2]
   * Notably, however, driving 5V TTL inputs from a 3.3V part, on the other hand, is not a problem.
 A 5V TTL input has a threshold of 2V.
 * 3.3V parts are not considered: There are simply better choices that are well documented.
 Also, the CPLD parts have VccIO inputs, so you can technically use them in 3.3V designs just as well.
-* The Greekpak devices probably should be covered here, but, they're reasonably well documented with modern tools.
+* The following 5V IO capable parts probably should be covered, but they're already well supported, documented, modern tools, etc.
+  * The Greekpak devices
+  * The Cypress PSoC5LP (An ARM Cortex M3 with CPLD-like logic blocks), available in 68-pin QFN, 100-pin TQFP
 * Any parts that are NRND or inactive are not covered, as we consider what can be reliably and sensibly purchased.
 * Since all of the parts considered here are still in full production (as of 2023), they can be used in production designs.
 * For the ATF150x CPLD parts specifically: